lcnetdev/scriptshifter/doc/contributing.md

 tables:

 - You need a Github account to perform any edits to the code.
-- Read [doc/config.md] first, which should provide the necessary understanding of ScriptShifter tables.
+- Read the [configuration documentation](./config.md) first, which should provide the necessary understanding of ScriptShifter tables.
 - Open a new issue by clicking the "New issue" button in [https://github.com/lcnetdev/scriptshifter/issues].
 Describe clearly and concisely the need for the changes you want to commit.
 IMPORTANT: if you have